-Ana Cheri Shows Off Toned Booty In Lingerie Inspired Evening Dress At Cardi B’s Fashion Nova Launch
+Ana Cheri Shows Off Toned Booty In Lingerie-Inspired Evening Dress At Cardi B’s Fashion Nova Launch

 Ana Cheri proved that the barely-there attire that her fans are used to seeing her in isn’t just for Instagram.
 The Playboy model and fitness influencer donned a black lingerie-inspired evening dress to the launch of rapper Cardi B’s new collection for Fashion Nova.
 The daring outfit consisted of a lacy bra and thong panty set with a garter detail under a sparkly, sheer, floor-length cover-up.
-She paired the look with thigh-high boots, stockings and long, dangly earrings.
+She paired the look with thigh-high boots, stockings, and long, dangly earrings.

 The post currently has over 150,000 likes on Instagram with over 1,200 comments filled with praise for Ana’s sexy display.

-“You looked so beautiful last night boo,” wrote fellow Instagram model, Jessica Cribbon.
+“You looked so beautiful last night boo,” wrote fellow Instagram model Jessica Cribbon.

 “The fit.
 The face.
 The bawdy.
 GIVING IT ALLLLLLLL,” wrote another fan.

 Based on the caption, it looks like the outfit was designed by Fashion Nova.
-As The Inquisitr previously reported, Ana has posted a photo wearing lingerie from the brand on Instagram before and it appears that this post was sponsored by the company.
+As The Inquisitr previously reported, Ana has posted a photo wearing lingerie from the brand on Instagram before, and it appears that this post was sponsored by the company.

 “Sunday Mornings in @fashionnova,” she wrote in the caption.
 “Whatever you do today I hope it’s fun and with people you care about!!”